Long and Short Anagrams Subscribe E-mail Words Bookshop Link to this Site Take Our Survey Add to Favorites

 Wordplay Book Store

-is the fear of fever
+is the fear of flowers

 Click for more phobia words